 The most detailed and up-to-date information about the course is posted on the course website, which can be found by logging in to your Quercus account at https://q.utoronto.ca.
-The link to the zoom can be found below:
+Meeting coordinates for Fall 2023 are indicated below.